 14. Wing Commander

 Are you the type to go on a road trip to Tagaytay just for a piping hot bowl of bulalo amid beautiful sceneries?
 If so, you’ll be pleased to know that you can experience this just two hours away from Manila.
-Wing Commander, with two branches in Sumulong Highway, serves unlimited everything — rice, fries, drinks, chicken wings, bulalo, tawilis — for budget-friendly prices.
+Wing Commander, with two branches on Sumulong Highway, serves unlimited everything — rice, fries, drinks, chicken wings, bulalo, tawilis — for budget-friendly prices.

-Wing Commander sources their ingredients from none other than Mahogany Farm in Tagaytay, so it’ll definitely satiate your cravings.
+Wing Commander sources its ingredients from none other than Mahogany Farm in Tagaytay, so it’ll definitely satiate your cravings.
 On top of this, both the Antipolo branches have breathtaking city views and cool breezes, certainly giving you a lot of bang for your buck.

 15. Ahon Coffee

-A minimalist cafe along Sumulong Highway, Ahon Coffee has drawn much attention in social media thanks to its spectacular overlooking views of Antipolo.
-And while the cafe is no more than a tiny kiosk perched atop the Sierra Madre, customers have been raving about how relaxing it is to just sit back, a rich cup of coffee in hand, and enjoy the landscapes.
+A minimalist cafe along Sumulong Highway, Ahon Coffee has drawn much attention on social media thanks to its spectacular overlooking views of Antipolo.
+And while the cafe is no more than a tiny kiosk perched atop the Sierra Madre, customers have been raving about how relaxing it is to just sit back, have a rich cup of coffee in hand, and enjoy the landscapes.